panutat-p/certified-kubernetes/NETWORK_POLICY.md

 https://kubernetes.io/docs/concepts/services-networking/network-policies

-⚠️ By default, a pod is non-isolated for ingress and egress
+* ⚠️ By default, a pod is non-isolated for ingress and egress
+* Kubernetes network policy control traffic flow at the IP address or port level (OSI layer 3 or 4)

 ## Example 1: Allow Nginx traffic to the pod